potassco/clingo-explaid/README.md

 UNSATISFIABLE
 ```

-+ This is actually due to an implicit `-unsat` in the first 3 MUCs that isn't printed
++ This is actually due to an implicit `(unsat, False)` in the first 3 MUCs that isn't printed
 + Since the standard mode of `--muc` converts all facts to choices when no `-a` is provided `a(1)`, `a(2)`, `a(3)`,
   and `unsat` are all converted to choices
 + We know that for the program to become satisfiable `unsat` cannot be true (line 4)